-The Master, Wardens & Consorts were absolutely thrilled to be back with fellow Carmen and Guests at Mansion House for The Carmen Transport Awards Banquet.
+The Master, Wardens and Consorts were absolutely thrilled to be back with fellow Carmen and guests at Mansion House for The Carmen Transport Awards Banquet.

-The Rt Hon Lord Mayor, Lady Mayoress, Vincent & Amanda Keaveny, Aldermanic Sheriffs & Consorts, Nicholas & Felicity Lyon’s, Alison Gowman & Glenn Hurstfield we’re all in attendance and added immensely to the enjoyment of the event.
+The Rt Hon the Lord Mayor and the Lady Mayoress, Vincent and Amanda Keaveny, were in attendance together with Aldermanic Sheriffs and Consorts Nicholas and Felicity Lyons, Alison Gowman and Glenn Hurstfield and all added immensely to the enjoyment of the event.

-Huge thank you to Aldermanic Sheriff Alison Gowman for standing in as guest speaker at the last moment and delivering an extremely relevant, fully engaging speech on road safety.
-Thank you for all of her help to the Carmen in many various ways, we are truly indebted.
+A huge thank you to Aldermanic Sheriff Alison Gowman for standing in as guest speaker at the last moment and delivering an extremely relevant, fully engaging speech on road safety.
+The Carmen are truly indebted to Alison for her help in many ways.

-The Award Winners were all truly worthy of the recognition that they received, many congratulations to you all and thank you for the difference you have made in our industry.
+The Award Winners were all worthy of the recognition that they received.
+Many congratulations and thanks for the difference you have made to our industry.

-NEW HOLLAND TRACTORS for using imagination and engineering expertise, to create in the UK the world’s first production tractor powered entirely by bio-methane from farm waste.
-The environmental benefits are 99% less particulate matter and a reduction in CO2 emissions by 10% and overall emissions by 80%.
-The tractor is also 50% quieter than the diesel equivalent.
-Farmers can make use of agricultural, animal waste or energy crops to generate the bio-methane which powers the tractor, allowing them to become completely energy self-sufficient using this technology.
+NEW HOLLAND TRACTORS for using imagination and engineering expertise, to create in the UK the world’s first production tractor, powered entirely by bio-methane from farm waste.
+The environmental benefits are: 99% lower particulate matter, a reduction in CO2 emissions by 10% and overall emissions by 80%.
+The tractor is also 50% quieter than its diesel equivalent.
+Farmers can make use of agricultural, animal waste or energy crops to generate the bio-methane which powers the tractor, allowing them to become completely energy self-sufficient.

-TRACEY FULLER, U.K. Head of CSR BNP Paribas U.K.) , The award recognises all the incredible work she has done and is doing on Sustainability, CSR and Road Safety in the transport industry
+TRACEY FULLER, Head of Corporate Social Responsibility for BNP Paribas UK.
+This award recognises all the incredible work she has done and continues to do on sustainability, CSR and road safety in the transport industry.

-JACQUELINE O’DONOVAN, Carmen Liveryman and MD of O’Donovan Waste Disposal, received the Carmen Lifetime Achievement Award.
-Jackie is recognised as one of the logistics sectors’ most passionate advocates of employee training and road safety, having assumed control of her father’s business upon his untimely death when she was just 17, ensuring the still family-run waste management business grew steadily over 30+ years, now with 175 employees and a turnover of over £17m.
+JACQUELINE O’DONOVAN, MD of O’Donovan Waste Disposal, received the Carmen’s Lifetime Achievement Award.
+Jacqui is recognised as one of the logistics sector’s most passionate advocates of employee training and road safety.
+Having assumed control of her father’s business upon his untimely death when she was just 17, she ensured that the business grew steadily over 30+ years and now boasts 175 employees with a turnover of over £17m.
 Her policies prioritise her staff’s mental health as well as physical wellbeing, while continually modernising and implementing initiatives that others follow.
-A Carman since 2017, Jacqueline projects resolute drive, focus and passion, excels as a business leader in a male-dominated industry, and in an active and engaged supporter of many charities.
+A Carman since 2017, Jacqui projects resolute drive, focus and passion.
+She excels as a business leader in a male-dominated industry and is an active and engaged supporter of many charities.

-The venue was magnificent, the meal was superb, the fellowship and fun had was fantastic.
+The venue was magnificent, the meal was superb and the fellowship and fun were fantastic.
 Everyone enjoyed the music from the Royal Marines Association Ensemble including the Post Horn Gallop.
-It was great to see the Loving Cups full of chocolates and lots of theatre and laughter surrounding people getting it right of wrong.
+It was great to see the loving cups full of chocolates, with lots of theatre and laughter around the right or wrong way to perform the ceremony.